 - Any product with whey or casein on the label

 - “Lactose-free” products

 If you are trying an elimination diet, we have other helpful articles that you might find helpful.
 Such as:

-If you try an elimination diet and your baby still displays food allergy symptoms while being exclusively breastfed, or if you are not able to get enough nutrition yourself, your doctor may recommend an amino acid-based formula such as Neocate for your baby.
+If you try an elimination diet and your baby still displays food allergy symptoms while being exclusively breastfed, or if you are not able to get enough nutrition yourself, breastfeeding and formulas are an option.
+Your doctor may recommend an amino acid-based formula such as Neocate for your baby.

-Neocate is based on 100% free amino acids, the building blocks of protein.
-Your child’s body is able to easily digest and absorb these simple building blocks to grow.
+Neocate is on 100% free amino acids based, the building blocks of protein.
+Your child’s body can easily digest and absorb these simple building blocks to grow.
 In comparison, milk- and soy-based formulas, even when broken down (hydrolyzed), still contain partial protein chains to which sensitive children can react.